flyinggrizzly/book-log/content/anime/domestic-girlfriend-domekano.md

 really... the reason I'd still recommend someone might want to watch this are two characters: Rui (the younger sister), and Momo, secondary character who pops up later.

+I also want to give this anime some credit right off the bat: I was wary of the step-sibling relationship being mined for titillation factor and this anime getting gross from the jump.
+It doesn't do it.
+To the anime's credit, it uses the relationship as a source of drama because of the enforced proximity of the Rui-Hina-Natsuo triangle.
+It serves really just to put them into an almost suffocatingly close environment with each other to ramp up the stakes.
+And it does this well, and in a way that feels worth it.It may be a contrived premise, but once it's in play it's used really effectively to create and amplify tension.
+It's not what I feared from a step-sib romance story.
+So props for that.

 **Spoilers from here on out.**